outdreamer/build-a-cure/docs/example_output/test_cases.md

 	  - prevent anemia
 	    - carnitine (derived from lysine): reduce lipid level, counter c reactive protein, anti-anemia action due to its effects on erythropoiesis, and positive effects on the longevity and deformability of erythrocytes
+	    - iron

+	  - prevent deficiency
+	  	 - People with CKD are at high risk for deficiencies in zinc, calcium, iron and B vitamins

 	  - immune system
 	  	- curcumin